uclahs-cds/pipeline-call-NonCanonicalPeptide/README.md

 | `max_length` | no | The maximum length of non-canonical peptides, inclusive. (default: 25) |

 #### filterFasta

+Filter fasta can run separately for variant and noncoding peptide FASTA, so this section can take up to two namespaces, named `variant_peptides` and `noncoding_peptides`.
+The parameters allowed in each namespace is listed below.
+You can set `quant_cutoff` for variant peptides as 200 and for noncoding peptides as 100.
+If either namespace is not defined, the corresponding filter won't run.

 | Field name | Required | Description |
 | ---------- | -------- | ----------- |